inspec/inspec/README.md

 rake test:integration  # Perform Integration Tests
 ```

-As with using the resources themselves the integration tests rely on a Service Principal Name being defined.
+As with using the InSpec resources themselves the integration tests rely on a Service Principal Name being defined.
 Please see the information at the start of this page on how to generate this.

+Due to the fact that any Azure resource can now be tested the integration tests check the following Azure resource types:

+ - Microsoft.Compute/virtualMachines
+ - Microsoft.Compute/disks
+ - Microsoft.Network/networkInterfaces
+ - Microsoft.Network/virtualNetworks
+ - Microsoft.Network/networkSecurityGroups
+ - Microsoft.Network/publicIPAddresses
+ - Microsoft.Storage/storageAccounts

 ## License